tide-framework/tide-doc/readme.md

 This should give you the URL at which your web browser should be pointed to\.
 Now copy this URL, open your web browser and paste it in the browser's address bar\.

+SD: why do we need to do this inspects? because it gives the impression that everything is manual?